-- o The Finance Committee and Joint Tax Committee staffs are working on a report on issues and options on insurance company taxation.
+- The Finance Committee and Joint Tax Committee staffs are working on a report on issues and options on insurance company taxation.
 The report should be ready for publication at the end of this month. - o I have asked them to examine the basic tax policy issues involved when considering the taxation system which should apply to any taxpayer: How do you accurately calculate income earned; are there special public policy issues which should be considered when deciding what the effective tax rate should be?
-This report will take into consideration the proposal developed by Congressmen Stark and Moore of the House Ways and Means Subcommittee on Select Revenue Measures.
+This report will take into consideration the proposal developed by Congressmen Stark and Moore of the House Ways and Means Subcommittee on Select Revenue Measures, but it will not be limited to their approach.